 -we Buy-we Bury-we Burn - together WE POLLUTE

 Advances, is the first global analysis of all plastics ever made—and their fate.
-Of the 8.3 billion metric tons that has been produced, 6.3 billion metric tons has become plastic waste.
+Of the 8.3 billion metric tons that has been produced since the 1950s', 6.3 billion metric tons has become plastic waste.
 Of that, only 9 percent has been recycled and 12 percent has been incinerated so the vast majority—79 percent—is accumulating in landfills or sloughing off in the natural environment as litter.
 Meaning: at some point, much of it ends up in the oceans, the final sink.

 -20 millions tons dumped into our seas every year = 1 garbage truck of plastic dumped per minute in our seas

 -by 2025 = 1 ton of plastic for 3 tons of fish